Blocks forming the word 'fertility' on a gray backdrop

 Understanding Male Fertility

-Before we explore how alcohol affects male fertility, it’s helpful to look at the male reproductive system, which is specifically designed to produce, store, and transport sperm.
+Before we explore alcohol and male fertility, it’s helpful to look at the male reproductive system, which is specifically designed to produce, store, and transport sperm.

 In order for men to produce sperm — a process referred to as “spermatogenesis” — three main hormones are needed: follicle-stimulating hormone (FSH), luteinizing hormone (LH), and testosterone.